bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 ## 2.1.
 Glossary

-*  **Verification Service Provider (VSP)**: Independent third-party verifiers act as auditors that validate self-assessed TSM scores.
+*  [**Verification Service Provider (VSP)**](https://mining.ca/wp-content/uploads/dlm_uploads/2021/11/2021-TSM-Verifier-Terms-of-Reference.pdf): Independent third-party verifiers act as auditors that validate self-assessed TSM scores.
 Every three years, a trusted VSP critically reviews a company’s self-assessments to determine if there is adequate evidence to support the performance ratings reported.
-A list of trusted VSP can be found [here](https://mining.ca/wp-content/uploads/dlm_uploads/2022/03/2022-March-Verifier-List.pdf).
+*  [**Community of Interest (COI) Advisory Panel**](https://mining.ca/wp-content/uploads/dlm_uploads/2021/06/FINAL-2020-COI-Panel-Terms-of-Reference.pdf): Independent multi-interest advisory body comprised of individuals from Indigenous groups, mining communities, non-governmental organizations, and organized labour, among others.
+The MAC Board also selects a few representatives from the TSM Governance Team to participate in the panel on an ex-officio basis.

 ## 2.2.
 Risk Assessment
 TBD